Everything and anything to do with industry in Ireland.

 Augher Creamery, Co.Tyrone

 Rural Ireland never had much in the way of industry in the early 20th century and the local creamery, like the one above, would have been one of the few sources of employment for those not working directly on the land.

 Irish Tanners, Portlaw, Co.Waterford

 In the early 20th century, outside of Dublin, Belfast and Cork, there was little industrialisation and what there was tended to be based on agricultural products.
 Irish Tanners Ltd., in Portlaw was a good example of this.
 The factory here opened in 1935 on the site of an earlier cotton mill.
 However the decline in demand for shoe leather once synthetic soles became the trend saw the factory close in 1985.

 Brusna Distillery, Kilbeggan, Co.Westmeath

 St.John’s Mill, Enniscorthy, Co.Wexford

-Known locally as Davis’s Mill the extensive premises closed in 2004 and was largely demolished to make way for upmarket housing (which never materailised) the remains of the mills can still be seen just outside Enniscorthy on the New Ross Road.
-In their heyday the mills even boasted a short branchline off the Dublin/Rosslare railway.
+Known locally as Davis’s Mill the extensive premises closed in 2004 and was largely demolished to make way for upmarket housing (which never materialised) the remains of the mills can still be seen just outside Enniscorthy on the New Ross Road.
+In their heyday, the mills even boasted a short branch line off the Dublin/Rosslare railway.